Microservices deployment strategies on Kubernetes

-- Since the green environment is a clone of currently running blue environment we are able to test the new version on a true production environment not a facsimile of production.
+- Since the green environment is a clone of the currently running blue environment, we are able to test the new version on a true production environment, not a facsimile of production.

 - Rollback is simple and involves just a quick switch over to the old ‘blue’ environment.

-This kind of a deployment strategy is great for when there are a few services in the system and a provision to maintain two copies for the full production environment (use separate namespaces in K8s).
-This approach is also great with the autonomous services, this means we can test each service in isolation and flip traffic to the new version after it is certified.
+This kind of deployment strategy is great for when there are a few services in the system and a provision to maintain two copies for the full production environment (use separate namespaces in K8s).
+This approach is also great with autonomous services; this means we can test each service in isolation and flip traffic to the new version after it is certified.

 How does canary release work?